 How are you at borrowing things and returning them?
 We've created a guideline for borrowing the polite way.

-It wasn't too terribly long ago that we took a look at lending things to others -- money, cars, etc. But there is another side to that equation.
+It wasn't too terribly long ago that we took a look at lending things to others — money, cars, etc. But there is another side to that equation.
 It's not usually possible to have a lender unless you have a borrower, and the borrower will be the topic of our discussion today.

-How to Politely Borrow from Someone
+How to politely borrow from someone

 Borrowing something from someone is a very big responsibility.
 It's a responsibility that some of us may take too lightly, so let's look at how to be a mannerly borrower.

-We borrow so many different kinds of things from each other: a pen, power tools, money, books, and movies to name a few; and it's important for us to recognize the importance of each item to the person from whom we are borrowing.
+We borrow many different kinds of things from each other: a pen, power tools, money, books, and movies to name a few; and it's important for us to recognize the importance of each item to the person from whom we are borrowing.
 Some people freely loan out their DVDs and CDs but get a panicked look on their faces when someone asks to borrow a book.
 Others will loan their books out all day long but they can't even come close to lending money to someone.
 So the first tip here is that we should not take lightly the subject of borrowing something from someone.
 Friendships have been completely dissolved for less, so consider the reaction you might receive upon your request.